fluid-project/trivet/README.md

 Once you have Docker installed, run the following commands to build a Docker image and start a container:

-* Build the image: `docker build -t fluidproject .`
+* Build the image: `docker build -t fluidic-11ty .`
-* Run the container: `docker run --name fluidproject -p 8000:80 fluidproject`
+* Run the container: `docker run --name fluidic-11ty -p 8000:80 fluidic-11ty`

 The website will be available at [http://localhost:8000](http://localhost:8000)